 With a VPN, you protect your data.
 Some incredibly important components play a part in ensuring no information goes past the encrypted VPN tunnel.

-- VPN protocols.
-Secure internet connection wouldn’t be possible without VPN protocols.
-Such industry-leading protocols like IKEv2 and OpenVPN ensure your successful route to a more anonymous browsing experience.
+A reliable VPN connection wouldn’t be possible without VPN protocols.
+Such industry-leading protocols like IKEv2, OpenVPN, and Wireguard ensure your successful route to a more anonymous browsing experience.

-- Obfuscated VPN servers.
 With obfuscation, your VPN traffic looks like regular internet traffic to your internet service provider and the websites you visit.
 It benefits you by bypassing VPN blockers and shielding you from excessive ISP snooping.

 How privacy is different from anonymity